Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 ## Package delivery systems

 When developers consume third-party dependencies they need a way of hooking them into their builds at the right time.
 Really a package delivery system is just a convention that is agreed to by developers in a particular ecosystem which makes it easy to consume third-party code.
-In .NET for example, the unit of code reuse is an assembly (typically a DLL file), and a NuGet package is just a zip file containing that DLL for any target runtime versions that the package supports, as well as other meta data which describes that packages own dependencies.
-When you install it walks the graph of all dependencies downloading each file in turn.
-The ```*.csproj``` file contains a list of packages that project depends on so that when you build its got somewhere to start looking for all the dependencies.
+In .NET for example, the unit of code reuse is an assembly (typically a DLL file), and a NuGet package is just a zip file containing that DLL for any target runtime versions that the package supports, as well as other metadata which describes that packages own dependencies.
+When you install the package it walks the graph of all dependencies and downloads each file in turn.
+The ```*.csproj``` file contains a list of packages that project depends on so that when you build it has somewhere to start looking for all the dependencies.
 Once all the DLL files are downloaded into the cache, the compiler is invoked with a pointer to these dependencies.

 Each ecosystem does it slightly differently, but at the end of the day its about downloading source/binaries and hooking them into the build system for the project that a developer is working on.